kyma-project/control-plane/docs/kyma-environment-broker/03-10-orchestration.md

 Orchestration API consist of the following handlers:

 - `GET /orchestrations` - exposes data about all orchestrations.
+- `DELETE /orchestrations` - cancels in progress orchestration.
-- `GET /orchestrations/{orchestration_id}` - exposes data about a single orchestration status.
+- `GET /orchestrations/{orchestration_id}` - exposes status of a single orchestration.
+- `DELETE /orchestrations/{orchestration_id}` - cancels in progress orchestration with a given ID.
 - `GET /orchestrations/{orchestration_id}/operations` - exposes data about operations scheduled by the orchestration with a given ID.
 - `GET /orchestrations/{orchestration_id}/operations/{operation_id}` - exposes the detailed data about a single operation with a given ID.
 - `POST /upgrade/kyma` - schedules the orchestration.
 It requires specifying a request body.